nbailey20/HACC/README.md

 * Use existing AWS CLI credentials to create new least-privilege vault user and KMS CMK, saved credentials as new HACC profile
 * Eradicate action to remove IAM, KMS resources and optionally all Vault credentials
 * Fully wipe any sign of hacc AWS profile from local credentials/config files once Vault eradicated
+* Error handling for install/eradicate and idempotency, other actions if Vault not setup
 * Checks for existing services and usernames before adding/deleting credentials
 * AWS Organization mode locks down operations on credential parameters to hacc-user so nobody else can read/delete by unintentionally - via optional SCP applied to member account containing Vault (requires adequate role in org to apply SCPs)
 * Backup entire vault to file